Koed00/django-q/docs/schedules.rst

 The scheduler will then skip execution of scheduled events in the past.
 Instead those tasks will run once when the cluster starts again and the scheduler will find the next available slot in the future according to original schedule parameters.

+When :ref:`catch_up` is to ``True`` it may be useful for the task to know what was the date and time it was originally intended to run at.
+To achieve this, pass an identifier name to parameter `intended_date_kwarg` when creating the schedule.
+The intended datetime will then be passed - in isoformat string - as a kwarg with that identifier name to the task that has been created.

 Management Commands
 -------------------